ec-jrc/lisflood-usecases/LF_mekong_usecase/docs/book/.ipynb_checkpoints/0_general_setup-checkpoint.md

 **Leaf area index (LAI)**

-Leaf area index has an annual cycle, therefore, representative maps for the evolution of LAI over a year must be provided.
+Leaf area index has an annual cycle, therefore, representative maps for the evolution of LAI over a generic year must be provided.
 LAI maps are the only compulsory dynamic maps.
 In this example, we provide 10-day average LAI maps (36 maps per year) for forest (_laif.nc_), irrigated (_laii.nc_) and other (_laio.nc_) land uses; you can find them in folder _maps/vegetation/_.

 ```python